Engr-Asad-Hussain/oop/docs.md

 - Use the <span class="red">@property</span> decorator to create a property for a class.
 - You can create read-only property by creating only the getter property on the attribute.
 - One of the most common <span class="red">use cases</span> of property() is building managed attributes that validate the input data before storing or even accepting it as a secure input.
 - Using @props and @props.setter for multiple instance attributes, makes your code repetition and breaks the <span class="red">DRY (Don’t Repeat Yourself)</span> principle, so you would want to refactor this code to avoid it.
 To do so, you can abstract out the repetitive logic using a <span class="red">descriptor</span>.
+To avoid duplicating the logic, you may have a method that validates data and reuse this method in other properties.
+This approach will enable reusability.
+However, Python has a better way to solve this by using descriptors.
 - Reference:
   - https://www.pythontutorial.net/python-oop/python-property-decorator/
   - https://realpython.com/python-property/